-There is no scientific literature to support the use of autologous chondrocyte implantation for all other joints, including talar, and any indications other than those listed above, therefore all other indications are considered not medically necessary.
+Autologous chondrocyte implantation for all other joints, including the talar, and any indications other than those listed above is considered not medically necessary, as the evidence is insufficient to determine the effects of the technology on health outcomes.

 COVERAGE

 Benefits may vary between groups/contracts.
 Please refer to the appropriate Benefit Booklet, Evidence of Coverage, or Subscriber Agreement for applicable surgery benefits/coverage.